ljesparis/glsb/README.md

 glsb
 -

-It's a tool to hide and read messages within images, applying least significant bit(lsb) technique.
+It's a tool to hide and read messages to/from images, applying least significant bit(lsb) technique.

 Installation